rodriguezjordyc/claudeanalysis/writeup/Technical AI Landscape 27a79889bbb180718347d7dba8015c93.md

 Why does this Technical AI Maturity Score  matter?
 Because software development drives economic growth—both for entire countries and individual people.
 Individuals are using Replit, Vercel, and Lovable to build businesses that make real money.
 Development teams are shipping products faster than ever with support from agentic ecosystems like Cursor, Factory, and Codex.

 There are, of course, limitations in the data and methodology, as well as economic and social factors that influence regional outcomes (see Appendix A).
 Anthropic’s report shares an objective view of AI diffusion globally but abstains from filling in the blanks on implications.
-These results hopefully catalyze conversations that fills in those blanks.
+These results hopefully catalyze conversations that fill in those blanks.

 Understanding how well different regions use AI for coding tells us who's best positioned to capture the economic benefits AI creates.
 The AI Maturity Score isn't perfect—there's way more to the story—but it gives us a starting point to understand regional positioning.